microsoft/terminal/doc/specs/#1595 - Suggestions UI/Suggestions-UI.md

 A main argument for hosting this UI in the control itself is that any consumer of the `TermControl` should be able to display the [shell-driven autocompletion] menu.
 And they should get the UI from us "for free".
 Consumers shouldn't need to reimplement it themselves.
-In this scenarioThis probably could be done without many changes
+This probably could be done without many changes:
 * Instead of operating on `Command`s and actions from the terminal settings, the control could just know that all the entries in the menu are "send input" "actions".